How To Take An Anal Chlamydia Test At Home

 Symptoms of Chlamydia in the Mouth

-Chlamydia throat is among the sneakiest of sexually transmitted infections.
+Chlamydia in the throat is among the sneakiest of sexually transmitted infections.
 Often, symptoms of chlamydia in the mouth can be mistaken for something utterly ordinary.
 It can appear similar to common ailments such as a cold or the flu.
 The truth is, you’ll never quite know for sure if these are a sign of a sexually transmitted infection unless you screen yourself.
 If symptoms of chlamydia in the mouth are present, this is how they may appear:

 - low-grade fever

 - sore throat or throat infection

 Don’t Ignore Any Potential Symptoms

 We mentioned earlier that a chlamydia infection may not show any symptoms.
 At times, some people may mistakenly believe that they only have a case of the common cold or even a sore throat.